danchoi/ri_vim/README.markdown

 * powerful autocompletion help
 * hyperlinking lets your jump from definition to definition
 * run back and forth through your jump history with CTRL-o and CTRL-i
-* jump directly to gem README's and into the gem source directories
+* jump directly to gem READMEs and into the gem source directories
 * directly open corresponding HTML-formatted rdoc documentation